 Pro Athletes that Kept College Numbers, Even if They Had to Pay Cash or Cars

-The atmosphere of the biggest college arenas is amazing.
-If you’re just becoming a pro athlete, there has to be a certain amount of thrill of seeing the number that you’ve treasured in college, maybe even treasured in highschool, become the number that’s on the back of your professional jersey.
+If you’re just becoming a pro athlete, there has to be a certain amount of thrill of seeing the number that you’ve treasured in college, maybe even treasured in high school, become the number that’s on the back of your professional jersey.
 Some athletes keep their numbers the same, some change their numbers along the way.

 Some pro athletes have had to pay to get the numbers that they really want to play in.
 Clinton Portis had worn 26 from his early days of playing football.
 But someone else on the Washington Redskins already wore number 26, Ifeanyi Ohalete.
 Porter offered to pay at least $40K to his teammate for the jersey, but then Ohalete was released from the Redskins, and Porter tried to get out of paying.
 The thing eventually ended up in court and Portis had to pay Ohalete $18K.

-The Oregon Ducks have had some of the coolest uniforms of all time through their partnership with Nike’s design teams.
+The Oregon Ducks have had some of the coolest uniforms ever played in through their partnership with Nike’s design teams.
 They also have a policy that says that they won’t retire numbers.
 It would take a pretty big name to change that policy.
 So until then, you can technically get any legal NCAA football number or basketball number when you play for the ducks.

 NCAA Football Jersey Numbers Rules